 Julian Watts is an artist whose work spans film, music composition, sculpture, painting and furniture design.
 His work has shown in New York and throughout the West Coast, and is represented by Campfire Gallery in San Francisco.
 He is currently composing an original score for an upcoming short film, and has spent the last two years shooting and producing "Land of Songs" alongside his sister Aldona Watts.
 He is based in San Francisco, where he was born and raised.

 NICHOLAS BERGER, EDITOR

 Nicholas Berger has directed and edited award-winning documentary shorts, including “Nutkin’s Last Stand,” which played at IDFA, Silverdocs, and Palm Springs (among other festivals), aired on PBS, was nominated for a Student Academy Award, and was selected for Dave Eggers’ DVD magazine “Wholphin.”
 As an undergraduate he attended Brown University, where he received a B.A. in Philosophy.
 After graduating, he spent two years working on documentaries for PBS and the History Channel.
 He then attended Stanford University’s Documentary Film program where he received an M.F.A.
 Berger was born in San Francisco and has lived in San Diego, New York and Berlin.

 SUPPORT LAND OF SONGS

-“Land of Songs” is a 100% independent project, supported during the production phase by more than 165 backers on Kickstarter, individual donations, and the Vilnius Municipality.
+“Land of Songs” is a 100% independent project, supported during the production phase by more than 165 backers on Kickstarter, individual donations, and the Cultural Department of the Vilnius City Municipality.
 Now we are raising post-production funds to complete the film.
-We are fiscally sponsored by the San Francisco Film Society (a 501(c)3 charity), and all donations are tax-deductible.
+We are fiscally sponsored by San Francisco Film Society (a 501(c)3 charity), and all donations are tax-deductible.